Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 So my goal is now to enjoy the process.
 The ten things I’ve learned to help simplify Christmas…

-I giggled when I saw a Pinterest pin that told me how to do Christmas ‘minimalistically(ish)’: “…something they want.. something they need… something to wear… something to read.. something to make.. something to eat… and one more thing”.
+I giggled when I saw a Pin that told me how to do Christmas ‘minimalistically(ish)’: “…something they want.. something they need… something to wear… something to read.. something to make.. something to eat… and one more thing.”
 It’s actually how I have done it for years.
-Minimalist though?
-I wouldn’t dare suggest it.
-I marvel when I hear families purchasing one gift.
-Or even forgoing gifts altogether for charitable reasons.
-These examples can claim minimalism.

 2. Don’t shop with the kids.

-If there’s any disadvantage of home educating, it would be during this season.
-Christmas shopping with my constant companions is tricky.
+If there’s any disadvantage of home educating, Christmas shopping with my constant companions is tricky.
 There was a time when Christmas shopping was simpler.
 Not much effort was required to distract and toss things into the cart piling our winter jackets on top when they were three, but now that they’re thirteen, nine, eleven, and six, those days are gone, baby.
 My kiddos can sniff out deception an aisle away.

-I do not feel inclined to load my cart with the purchase of fancy gift tags, or groom the tree in the latest 2014’s theme colours; I hear white trees are all the rage now.
-Oh well.
-Months ago, I sold our pre-lit lopsided tree of ten years during a house move, in favour of a new tree, a fresh tree.
 A tree that isn’t as full and groomed as our Sears variety, and certainly not pre-lit.
-But I’m just thrilled to cut a fresh tree from our new property where Christmas trees will be available for years to come.
+But I’m just thrilled to cut a fresh tree from our new property where Christmas trees will be available for years.
 Not a one of them look like they’re hearty enough to withstand a few lines of lights.
 It’s okay, I hate that job anyway.

-Lucky for me, I have an entire holly tree in my front yard.
-Not the prettiest in summer season, but awfully convenient for the front door swag now.
-A glass 9×13 pan with boughs from the backyard trees (I live in the mountains) and a few vanilla candles with those sprigs of holly, and I have my dining room table décor complete.
+I have an entire holly tree in my front yard.
+Not the prettiest in summer season, but awfully convenient for the front door Christmas swag.
+A glass 9×13 pan with boughs from the backyard trees and a few vanilla candles with those sprigs of holly, and I have my dining room table décor complete.
 Ta da.

 4. Don’t attempt to conquer your Pinterest boards.

 Certainly, my hips don’t require daily additions of gingerbread and lemon bars.
-So I’ll reserve baking activities for the weekend, and sample the season, and hopefully reserve eating them for the weekend too.
-I’ll echo Dr. Daniel Amen’s words: “Why do we need brain doping, nasty foods for every occasion?”
-And my husband’s wisdom: “It’s like we create occasions just for the consumption of foods that are no good for us”.
-So when he falls asleep to his Twitter feed, I’ll sneak into the kitchen for that final star shaped chocolate shortbread.
+I’ll reserve baking activities for the weekend, and sample the season, and hopefully reserve eating them for the weekend too.
+I hope it’ll teach me Dr. Daniel Amen’s words: “Why do we need brain doping, nasty foods for every occasion?”
+And my husband’s wisdom too: “It’s like we create occasions just for the consumption of foods that are no good for us.”
+So when he falls asleep, I’ll sneak into the kitchen for that final star shaped chocolate shortbread.

-6. You don’t have to buy the latest trend, just because others are doing it.
+6. You don’t have to succumb to the latest Christmas trend.

 For each day we count down, I attach a pencil drawing of each place we’ve travelled on the twine hanging from the mantle.
 I’m having fun twenty minutes each morning, attempting parallel lines and linear perspective.
 At the end of the day we countdown till Santa arrives.
 I’ll start my own tradition.